 Valerian Root

-Valerian Root or Valeriana Officinalis is a plant that grows wild in grasslands, and it has been a popular herbal remedy for many years.
-When used as a herbal supplement for ADHD, it calms hyperactive tendencies, although it may not improve one's concentration.
+Valerian Root or Valeriana officinalis is a plant that grows wild in grasslands, and it has been a popular herbal remedy for many years.
+Valerian root for ADHD treatment has also been recognized traditionally.
+When used as a herbal supplement for ADHD, it calms hyperactive behavior, although it may not improve one's concentration.

 Valerian also promotes deep sleep while lessening the rebound effect that some kids experience when they're on ADHD medications.
 Some adults even take it to cure nervous tension and insomnia triggered by anxiety.
 Valerian has been used for centuries as a potent herbal remedy to promote brain health.